 At nib, we offer a range of Extras covers that include benefits for dental care.
-If you’re already an nib member, you can check your current policy using Online Services.
+If you’re already an nib member, you can check your current policy using member account.
 Alternatively, you can get a quote online in just minutes.

 Dr Rakesh Jivan